Pregnant woman, baby die after Russian bombing in Mariupol

 After AP photos and video showed her navigating down debris-strewn stairs in her polka-dot pajamas while clutching a blanket, Russian officials falsely claimed she was an actor in a staged attack.

 “It happened on March 9 in Hospital No. 3 in Mariupol.
-We were lying in wards when glass, frames, windows and walls flew apart,” said Vishegirskaya, who has blogged on social media about fashion and beauty.as when she fled.
+We were lying in wards when glass, frames, windows and walls flew apart,” said Vishegirskaya, who has blogged on social media about fashion and beauty.

 “We don’t know how it happened.
 We were in our wards and some had time to cover themselves, some didn’t,” she said.